MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-selectors/manage-selectors.md

     - Metric qualification selector
     - Object replacement selector(Attribute/metric selector)
     - Visualization as filter
-- For Intelligence Server versions on and after MicroStrategy 2021 Update 1
+- For Intelligence Server versions on and after Strategy 2021 Update 1
   - The expected behavior for the GET filter API is that the fetched filter definition json is complete and returns the definition of the following selector types:
     - Attribute element list selector
     - Attribute qualification selector